Biofouling, Biosecurity and Hull Cleaning

-This publication describes the various types of biofouling and the problems it can cause for ship operation and the marine environment.
-It examines the use of anti-fouling systems to prevent the build-up of biofouling as well as the options available for ship cleaning.
-It also sets out biofouling legislation and guidelines.
-The book includes data sheets for a number of hull cleaning companies worldwide.
+This fully illustrated publication describes in detail the problems that biofouling can cause to ship operations and the marine environment.
+It examines the use of anti-fouling systems to prevent the build-up of biofouling as well as the options available for ship cleaning, in particular the importance of in-water cleaning.
+It also sets out the revised 2023 IMO Biofouling Guidelines, specific regional mandatory biofouling requirements and the mandatory IMO AFS Convention.
+It also provides data sheets on a number of hull cleaning companies worldwide.

 In stock